How to Rid Yourself of Oily Skin

 While there are no cure-all oily skin remedies, there are plenty of daily habits and preventative measures you can use to mitigate uncomfortably oily skin—regardless of stress or hormone levels.
-Ahead, seven ideas for how to care for oily skin.
+Ahead, seven ideas for how to stop oily skin.

 • Stay hydrated

-Dehydrated skin produces excess sebum in an attempt to keep itself moisturised, potentially creating an environment for increased acne breakouts.
+Dehydrated skin produces excess sebum in an attempt to keep itself moisturized, potentially creating an environment for increased acne breakouts.

 • Keep your skin clean³